Treasure-Capital-Limited/.github/README.md

 ---

-Thank you for being a part of the Awesome Organization!
-If you have any questions or suggestions, feel free to [open an issue](https://github.com/awesomeorg/repo/issues) or [reach out to us](mailto:contact@tclfinance.co.ke).
+Thank you for being a part of the Treasure Capital Limited Organization!
+If you have any questions or suggestions, feel free to [open an issue](https://github.com/Treasure-Capital-limited/repo/issues) or [reach out to us](mailto:contact@tclfinance.co.ke).